centrifugal/pycent/README.md

 ## Usage

 First of all, see the description of Centrifugo [server API](https://centrifugal.dev/docs/server/server_api) in the documentation.
+This library also supports API extensions provided by Centrifugo PRO.

-This library contains `Client` and `AsyncClient` to work with Centrifugo HTTP server API.
+The library contains `Client` and `AsyncClient` to work with Centrifugo HTTP server API.
 Both clients have the same methods to work with Centrifugo API and raise the same top-level exceptions.

 ## Sync HTTP client